z3c0/vistos_legacy/README.md

 #### `.govinfo` <a name="congress_govinfo"></a>

-The `govinfo` property returns GovInfo data as `GovInfoCongressRecord` .
+The `govinfo` property returns GovInfo data as a `GovInfoCongressRecord` .

 #### `.members` <a name="congress_members"></a>